How to Inspect Roof Framing for Moisture Damage

 Look for:

-Localized moisture patterns often match leak pathways described in How to Detect Hidden Roof Leaks, especially when moisture originates from penetration failures.
+Localized moisture patterns often match the hidden leak clues described in How to Detect Hidden Roof Leaks, especially when staining begins below a penetration, valley, or flashing area.

 After inspecting ridge areas and roof penetrations, continue the inspection by moving through remaining sections of the attic in a structured sequence.
 This ensures that hidden moisture damage is not overlooked and that all critical areas receive attention.